Quantum Computing Foundations: The Theory Behind QRL

 Summary: The Theory You Need

-To understand QPL Stage Zero, you need to understand:
+To understand QRL Stage Zero, you need to understand:

 Quantum states are superpositions of basis states, not classical probabilities